-- A. In the spirit of good sportsmanship, fairness to all athletes and competitive balance, the mobility system within the DP should be followed in the manner that it was intended: - 1.
+- A. In the spirit of good sportsmanship, fairness to all athletes and competitive balance, the mobility system within the Development Program should be followed in the manner that it was intended: - 1.
 Before moving up a level, every athlete should show proficiency at her current level. - 2.
-Once a high level of proficiency is achieved at the athlete's current level, she should strive to move up to the next level, as long as it is done safely. - 3.
-For athletes to repeat a level with the intent to gain an advantage over other competitors or teams IS NOT in the spirit of the Development Program or youth sports in general. - B. No mandate scores are permitted at any level.
-The Development Program's purpose is to provide competitive opportunities for all athletes, regardless of their age, ability level, or training commitment in terms of hours and/or finances. - C. Age Determination and Regulations - 1.
-All gymnasts must reach the minimum age for the level before competing in any USA Gymnastics sanctioned competition (see chart on page 79).
+Once a high level of proficiency is achieved at the athlete's current level, she should strive to move up to the next level, if it is done safely. - 3.
+For athletes to repeat a level with the intent to gain an advantage over other competitors or teams IS NOT in the spirit of the program or youth sports in general. - B. No mandate scores are permitted at any level.
+The Development Program's purpose is to provide competitive opportunities for all athletes, regardless of their age, ability level, or training commitment in terms of hours and/or finances.